 First Upward Scholars student to earn a bachelor's degree

-In December, when Moises Bautista graduates from Cal Poly with a Bachelor of Science degree in industrial engineering, he'll be the first Upward Scholars student to earn a four-year degree.
+In December 2017, Moises Bautista graduated from Cal Poly with a Bachelor of Science degree in industrial engineering, he is the first Upward Scholars student to earn a four-year degree.

 "At Cañada I learned about life," he says.
 "And Upward Scholars showed me that there are a lot of people in this community who want to help."

 Food truck entrepreneur and Upward Scholars' resident chef